The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 Status: Complete

-Summary: The Marine Pest Sectoral Committee developed and published the National Marine Pest Surveillance Work Plan in 2021.
-The work plan will be used to guide implementation of the National Marine Pest Surveillance Strategy
+The Marine Pest Sectoral Committee (MPSC) developed and published the National Marine Pest Surveillance Work Plan in 2021.

 Activity 3.2